-The U.S. Department of Energy says that solar systems will only take about 5 years to pay for themselves.
-However, many of the areas throughout the U.S. Will find that solar payback time will only take 3 years.
-Any electricity that your solar system generates after the amount you have used is considered to be a long-term savings on your part.
-For the residents in Hawaii, this will come to as much as $64,000 over a course of as little as 20 years.
+The U.S. Department of Energy says that solar systems will only take about five years to pay for themselves.
+However, many of the areas throughout the U.S. Will find that solar payback time will only take three years.
+Any electricity that your solar system generates after the amount you have used is considered to be long-term savings on your part.
+For the residents in Hawaii, this will come to as much as $64,000 over as little as 20 years.

 Solar Panel Installation Costs Pay For Themselves

-According to the U.S. Department of Energy, a solar electrical system is going to raise the value of a property, making it worth $20 dollars for every $1 dollar made with the utility savings in a one year period of time.
-What this means is that a family that has a 3kW solar system will automatically be adding a value of $16,720 to their home, all because the solar panels were put on their home’s roof.
-This has been based on the first year of savings the family had, which was $836 dollars.
-Furthermore, you can look at all the solar tax incentives to see for yourself that solar systems literally pay for themselves.
+According to the U.S. Department of Energy, a solar electrical system is going to raise the value of a property, making it worth $20 for every $1 made with the utility savings in one year.
+What this means is that a family that has a 3kW solar system will automatically be adding a value of $16,720 to their home.
+Furthermore, you can look at all the solar tax incentives to see for yourself that solar systems pay for themselves.